willylee/simplescheduler/README.txt

 Teachers specify time slots for meetings, students then choose one of them on Moodle.
 Teacher can record comments on the meeting within the module.

+simplescheduler is a fork of scheduler that aims for the following:

+* support for single and multiple slot signup
+* simplified UI that supports just core scheduling functionality

 === Installation instructions ===